maruf-pfc/build-to-learn/README.md

-# Build To Learn - Advanced Learning Management System (LMS)
+# Build to Learn A project based learning platform focused on real world projects

 **Build To Learn** is a modern, full-stack Learning Management System designed to provide a premium educational experience.
 It connects students with high-quality courses while offering instructors powerful tools to manage content and track progress.
 The platform features role-based access, interactive learning modules, gamification, and automated certification.